narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/06-TLS-in-Kubernetes.md

   - **`Client certificates`** configured on the clients.

   ![tls](../../images/tls.png)
 - We will now see how these concepts relate to a Kubernetes cluster.
 The Kubernetes cluster consists of a set of master and worker nodes.
 Of course, all communication between these nodes need to be secure and must be encrypted.
-All interactions between all services and their clients need to be secure.
+All interactions between all services and their clients need to be secure too.

   ![tls](../../images/tls1.png)
   ![tls](../../images/tls2.png)
   ![tls](../../images/tls3.png)
 - So that's too many certificates.
 Let's try and group them.
   ![certs](../../images/certs.PNG)